trustedlogin/docs/docs/Client/troubleshooting.md

 sidebar_label: Troubleshooting
 ---

-### If the CSS isn't loading on the Grant Support Access page
+### If the CSS isn't loading on the Grant Support Access page {#if-the-css-isnt-loading-on-the-grant-support-access-page}

 If you have [modified the CSS namespacing](/Client/css-namespacing.md), that is the likley culprit.